Revitalizing your Texas Garden Post-Freeze

 weed control

 Winter weeds are actively growing and quickly becoming a nuisance.
-Cool-season weeds start growing in the fall to show up in our winter lawns and flowers now.
+Cool-season weeds start growing in the fall to show up in our winter lawns and flowerbeds now.
 Weeds absorb valuable moisture and nutrients that our plants need.
-Take control and start tackling pesky weeds now for a beautiful spring garden.
+After a freeze, take control and start tackling pesky weeds now for a beautiful spring garden.

 applying pre-emergent granules